 Unfortunately, young people — especially teenagers — sometimes get themselves into serious trouble, even criminal trouble.
 According to a report from the United States Department of Justice (DOJ), juvenile courts handle approximately one million cases nationally each year.
 Each state has its own juvenile justice program.
 For instance, in Florida, these types of cases are generally handled by the Florida Department of Juvenile Justice.

 Parents should know that there are some important differences between criminal cases that go through the juvenile justice system and criminal cases that go through the standard, adult justice system.
-No matter the circumstances, if your child was arrested and charged with a crime in South Florida, it is imperative that you contact an experienced Miami criminal defense lawyer immediately.
+No matter the circumstances, if your child was arrested and charged with a crime in South Florida, it is imperative that you contact an experienced Miami defense lawyer immediately.

 What Makes Juvenile Justice Cases Different